friflo/Friflo.Json.Fliox/README.md

     app.Run();
 ```

-Start the server
+Start the server and check the **Hub Explorer** is available at http://localhost:5000/fliox/
 ```
 dotnet run
 ```

-Check the **Hub Explorer** is available at http://localhost:5000/fliox/

 *C# documentation in Hub Explorer*